IBM/storage-fusion/reference-applications/fusion-reference/README.md

 - Image repository is available or global pull secret is configured with credentials to access/pull the following images from docker image repository
     - `docker.io/library/wordpress:6.8.1-apache`
     - `docker.io/library/mysql:8.0`
+**NOTE:** A deployment of the Fusion Reference application is contained in single application namespace identiried by the `APPLICATION_NAMESPACE` environment variable.
+Consequently, the Fusion Reference application can be deployed multiple times in a single cluster by simply modifying the `APPLICATION_NAMESPACE` environment variable as defined in the following deployment steps.

 ### Prepare Target Cluster
 Perform the following from a cluster infrastructure node or workstation with access to the target cluster.